The basics of kitten grooming

 How to clip you kitten's nails

 Kittens often use their claws to mark their territory.
-To avoid damage from scratching, without impacting their natural behaviour, it's sometimes recommended to clip their nails.
+To avoid damage from scratching, without impacting their natural behaviours, it's sometimes recommended to clip their nails.
 If done properly, this is a completely painless for your kitten.

 Start by choosing a comfortable place to sit, with your kitten on your lap.
-Carefully hold your kitten's paws and trim their nails with cat nail clippers.
-Cut the white tip of the claw, staying well away from the quick – the fleshy part at the base of the claw.
+Carefully hold your kitten's paws and trim their nails with guillotine clippers.
+Cut the white tip of the claw, staying well away from the quick - the fleshy part at the base of the claw.
 If you clip too close to the quick, you risk causing distress and bleeding.
-If you are ever uncertain of when to trim your kitten's nails, or would like a demonstration, speak to your veterinarian.
+If you are ever uncertain of when to trim your kitten's nails, or would like a demonstration, speak to your vet.

 Caring for your kitten's teeth

 It’s important that you maintain your kitten’s oral hygiene as tartar and plaque build-up can lead to tooth loss, inflamed gums and bad breath.
-You can start to brush your kitten's teeth carefully as soon as the majority of their baby teeth are complete.
+You can start to brush your kitten's teeth carefully as soon as the majority of their milk teeth are complete.
 Their adult teeth will begin to come through at four months.

 Understanding your kitten's health